Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 You need to know what to look for, where to find it, and sometimes when to find those great subjects.
 Not all great photo subjects are on prime display waiting for you to get your shot.
 Sometimes you need to wander around and get a little lost to find what others missed.
-Perhaps one of the best pieces of advice we can give is to help your state of mind while you're out exploring for photographs.
-That's why you need to learn to think like a coffee table book.
+Perhaps one of the best pieces of advice we can give is to help your state of mind while you’re out exploring for photographs.
+You need to learn to think like a coffee table book.

 Think Like a Coffee Table Book